DamianS-eng/DamianS-eng/notes/projects/VRonLinux/02-Fedora Linux for Steam VR.md

 ## Properly Sign
 ### Secure boot & akmods

 Newer motherboards have SafeBoot or SecureBoot features.
-Because of this, the driver needs to be signed with a key made before installation and confirmed during the BIOS restart.
+Because of this, the driver needs to be signed with a key made before installation and confirmed during the BIOS restart.[^5]

 1. Get akmods tool.
 	- `sudo dnf install kmodtool akmods mokutil openssl`